Woodsboro Evangelical Lutheran Church

 Keep these people in your daily prayers

-Carolyn Abrecht, Arvella (Artie) Anders, Kelli Angleberger, Amanda Blank, Jessica Bowers, Juanita Bowers, Mack Burdette, Jean Case, Joan Chesser, Sophie Castro-Davis, Peggy Carey, Nancy Creager, Scotty Easton, Faye Fogle, Philip Hockman, Paul and Ann Hutter, Bob Hyde, Jana Inskeep, Robert and Sandy Measell, Kasey Melville, Kathleen Milander, Sue Millione, Millie Miller, Patrick Moseley, Ronnie Myers, Ken Palmer, Chester Redmond, Charlotte Shaffer, Mitzi and Gary Smith, Mike Stottlemyer, Lincoln Tiemann, Donald Trimmer, Jean Trimmer, and Pastor Harry Wolpert
+Carolyn Abrecht, Arvella (Artie) Anders, Kelli Angleberger, Shirley Baker, John Black, Amanda Blank, Jessica Bowers, Juanita Bowers, Mack Burdette, Joan Chesser, Ruby Darner, Sophie Castro-Davis, Peggy Carey, Nancy and Donald Creager, Buck and Bonnie Dixon, Faye Fogle, Stephanie Hammond, Philip Hockman, Bob Hyde, Jana Inskeep, Butch Lewellyn, Robert and Sandy Measell, Kasey Melville, Sue Millione, Millie Miller, Patrick Moseley, Genie Neugebauer, Charlotte Shaffer, Gary Smith, Nancy O. Smith, Mike Stottlemyer, Lincoln Tiemann, Donald Trimmer, Pastor Harry Wolpert, and Tom Yealey

 Office Hours